Support for funding applications

 For this level of participation, the following criteria apply:

-- Proposals must meet criteria listed above for level 2;
+- Proposals must meet criteria listed above for letters of support;

 - Feasibility of the work plan based on resources available;